riccardoravasio/evolution-of-error-correction/README.md

 ```
 ### Kinetic proofreading

 Codes used for the model of kinetic proofreading and the in-silico evolution for speed of a random Markov network.
 General and evolution functions used across the Python notebooks are defined modularly in the Python codes `*.py` and loaded in each notebook `*.ipynb`.
 The data used to make the paper figures can be downloaded from [Zenodo 10.5281/zenodo.17478191](https://zenodo.org/uploads/17478191) by extracting the data from the kinetic proofreading directory and using the load functions in the notebooks.
-The Mathematica notebook used to find the results reported in the Supplementary Text is also shared.
+The Mathematica notebook `*.nb` used to find the results reported in the Supplementary Text is also shared.

 ### Self-assembly